mroonga/mroonga/doc/source/install.rst

 MySQL and groonga should be already installed.

-And MySQL's source code is also required to build groonga storage engine.
+And MySQL's source code is also required to build mroonga.

 Install MySQL
 ^^^^^^^^^^^^^